pulumi/docs/quickstart/azure/tutorial-container-webserver.md

 ## Create a Virtual Machine with SSH access {#webserver}

+1. Make sure you have run `az login` or configured credentials for Azure.
 1. In a new folder `webserver`, create an empty project with `pulumi new`.
-Make sure you have run `az login` or configured credentials for Azure.
     ```
     $ pulumi new azure-javascript --dir webserver
     $ cd webserver